bemafred/hello-world/README.md

 # hello-world
-A collection of tiny hello-world examples.
+A collection of tiny hello-world examples in different languages.

 ## GAS